-- Review the importance of collaboration and communication amongst the interprofessional team to enhance the delivery of care for patients affected by cirrhotic cardiomyopathy.
+- Review the importance of collaboration and communication amongst the interprofessional team to enhance care delivery for patients affected by cirrhotic cardiomyopathy.

-Patients with cirrhosis are also noted to have elevations in cell membrane cholesterol content, altering membrane fluidity, and disrupting the number and function of receptors.
-The decrease in L-type calcium channels, as well as potassium channels, increases action potential duration and leads to QT prolongation.
+Patients with cirrhosis are also noted to have elevations in cell membrane cholesterol content, altering membrane fluidity and disrupting the number and function of receptors.
+The decrease in L-type calcium channels and potassium channels increases action potential duration and leads to QT prolongation.
 Additionally, the dysregulation of Na/Ca channels leads to massive calcium influx into cells and stimulates cardiomyocyte apoptosis.
-The combination of prolonged action potentials, resulting in impaired myocyte relaxation, and alteration of titin and collagen configurations, produces eccentric left ventricular hypertrophy and diastolic dysfunction.
+The combination of prolonged action potentials, resulting in impaired myocyte relaxation and alteration of titin and collagen configurations, produces eccentric left ventricular hypertrophy and diastolic dysfunction.
 Systolic dysfunction will eventually develop due to impaired energy metabolism and reduced myocardial reserve.

 Histologic changes of myocardial cells in cirrhotic cardiomyopathy include fibrosis, subendocardial edema, and vacuolation of the nucleus and cytoplasm.
 However, these findings are non-specific and are similar to cellular changes observed in alcoholic cardiomyopathy.